dennissantoso/dennissantoso/README.md

 ### Hello there 👋

 Hello, My name is Dennis Santoso, and I am a Senior at the University of California, Riverside, working towards a Bachelor's degree in Computer Science.
 I'm interested in developing web apps and learning new technologies to build unique projects.
-My professional career prospects include being a Software Engineer, Web Developer, Mobile Developer, UI/UX Designer and AI.
+My professional career prospects include being a Software Engineer, Web Developer, Mobile Developer, UI/UX Designer, and AI.

 I'd love to connect and feel free to reach out to me at: